Chronic Bad Breath in Pets

-Bad breath in your pets is usually a red flag that there are bacteria building up in your pet’s mouth— a predominant symptom of Periodontal or dental disease.
+Bad breath in your pets is usually a red flag indicating that there are bacteria building up in your pet’s mouth— a common symptom of Periodontal or dental disease.
 The surface area on your pet’s teeth is easily prone to tartar and plaque build-up.
-The bacterium will eventually make its way to the gum line, and cause further damage to your pet’s teeth.
-In this health-related problem, treatment for this disease helps resolve this halitosis (bad breath).
+The bacterium will eventually make its way to the gum line, and cause further damage to your pet’s teeth, and often resulting in halitosis (bad breath).
 If you are noticing a bad aroma coming from your pet’s mouth, the first step is to make an appointment, so that a member of our veterinary team can perform a thorough physical examination.
 During this visit, your Veterinarian will thoroughly evaluate your pet’s oral cavity for oral masses as well as plaque, tartar, and decay.
 In addition, your pet’s gingiva will be evaluated, looking for evidence of disease.

 After an evaluation, if dental disease is noted, your veterinarian will likely recommend a dental cleaning.
 It is important to note that cavities can form under the gum-line eluding detection during your physical examination.
 Fortunately, dental radiographs can be taken during your dental cleaning to identify these problems below the gum-line.